 Boston Computing Network’s Data Loss Statistics notes that 60% of companies that lose their data shut down within six months of the disaster.
 Gartner Group says that 43% of companies were put out of business immediately by a major loss of computer records; another 51% permanently closed their doors within two years of a data breach.
-And IDC found that 40% of SMEs don’t back up their data at all; when they do, 40 to 50% of those backups are not fully recoverable.

 What this research points to is that data loss happens more frequently than we’d like to think.
 And when it does, the impact is significant enough to mean the end of businesses that suffer from an event.
 Another key point is that there appears to be a small window of opportunity where there is a chance to recover data.
 If a business is unable to take advantage of it, the most likely outcome is they end up closing their doors.

 This brings us to full circle data backup, or, as we like to call it, a ‘full round trip’ for your data.
 This entails four key steps:

 - Retrieval in the event of data loss

 As you can see, any company that sells you data backup on its own – no matter how good this might be – is selling you short.

 An automated data backup is essential, so the risks related to the ‘human factor’ are removed.
 The solution must back up your vital practice data securely and reliably 24/7, 365 days a year.
 The most effective way is through installed software that is set to automatically backup and upload your practice data.